awsdocs/aws-greengrass-developer-guide/doc_source/image-classification-connector.md

 + AWS IoT Greengrass Core Software v1\.9\.3 or later\.
 + [Python](https://www.python.org/) version 3\.7 installed on the core device and added to the PATH environment variable\.
 + <a name="req-image-classification-framework"></a>Dependencies for the Apache MXNet framework installed on the core device\.
 For more information, see [Installing MXNet dependencies on the AWS IoT Greengrass core](#image-classification-connector-config)\.
-+ <a name="req-image-classification-resource"></a>An [ML resource](ml-inference.md#ml-resources) in the Greengrass group that references an Amazon SageMaker model source\.
-This model must be trained by the Amazon SageMaker image classification algorithm\.
++ <a name="req-image-classification-resource"></a>An [ML resource](ml-inference.md#ml-resources) in the Greengrass group that references an SageMaker model source\.
+This model must be trained by the SageMaker image classification algorithm\.
 For more information, see [Image classification algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html) in the *Amazon SageMaker Developer Guide*\.
 + <a name="req-image-classification-feedback"></a>The [ML Feedback connector](ml-feedback-connector.md) added to the Greengrass group and configured\.
 This is required only if you want to use the connector to upload model input data and publish predictions to an MQTT topic\.
 + <a name="req-image-classification-policy"></a>The [Greengrass group role](group-role.md) configured to allow the `sagemaker:DescribeTrainingJob` action on the target training job, as shown in the following example IAM policy\.